leeluolee/stateman/docs/API-en.md

 #### config.title

-when navigating is end. the document.title will replaced by stateman.current.title ( if it has)
+when navigating is end. the document.title will replaced by particular title.

 __Argument__